 Tactical changes are easy to measure.
 For example, if the coach helped a leader create a better time management system, you can easily measure the impact of their overall productivity.

-However, it is also important businesses look at the certain number of changes that occurred as a result of the coaching.
-These changes are often more difficult to quantify, but they can be just as important as net profits – if not more so.
+However, it is also important for businesses to look at the certain number of changes that occurred as a result of the coaching.
+These changes are often more difficult to quantify, but they can be just as important as net profits - if not more so.

-For example, if the coaching conversations helped leaders and managers develop a better understanding of their team’s dynamics, this could lead to improved communication and more effective decision-making thus creating a better leader.
-These changes might have increased productivity and morale within the company, but more difficult to track, yet impact net profits significantly.
+For example, if the coaching conversations helped leaders and managers develop a better understanding of their team's dynamics, this could lead to improved communication and more effective decision-making thus creating a better leader.
+These changes might have increased productivity and morale within the company, but are more difficult to track, yet impact net profits significantly.

 Credentials and specialties of the executive coach